Hog Fire: Latest numbers, maps, road closures, and evacuation warnings

-LASSEN COUNTY, Calif. — Evacuation orders remain in place as firefighters make modest progress in dousing the Hog Fire burning in Lassen County.
+LASSEN COUNTY, Calif. — Evacuation orders in Lassen County remain in place for a fifth day as firefighters continue to make progress in their fight against the Hog Fire burning near Susanville.

-According to the latest numbers from CAL FIRE, the Hog Fire has burned 8,000 acres of land and is now 5% contained.
-The new acreage total is 4,000 acres smaller than previous estimates due to better mapping, CAL FIRE officials said.
+The fire, which began on Saturday, July 18, has now burned 9,420 acres of land and is now 9% contained, according to the latest numbers from CAL FIRE.
+A previous acreage total of the fire showed more than 12,000 acres burned.
+That number was revised down due to better mapping.

 Mandatory evacuation orders are still in place for residents living in the areas of Lake Forest Estates, Riverbench Road, Britt Lane, Thumper Hill Road, and Ridgetop Road have been ordered to evacuate.